Five people in military uniforms lying on grass in a circle, with their heads close together.

 A Shehecheyanu Moment

-We are excited to share that the Lone Soldier Center in memory of Michael Levin has received has received the Midot Seal of Effectiveness - the highest standard of recognition in the nonprofit sector in Israel!
+We are excited to share that the Lone Soldier Center in memory of Michael Levin has received has received the Midot Seal of Effectiveness - the highest standard of recognition in Israel’s nonprofit sector!

 What does this mean?